JARVIS-Materials-Design/jarvis-tools-notebooks/README.md

 [ALIGNN-FF for energy and forces](https://colab.research.google.com/github/knc6/jarvis-tools-notebooks/blob/master/jarvis-tools-notebooks/Train_ALIGNNFF_Mlearn.ipynb)

-5. While the above MLFF was trained for single element system, a more generalized model was developed with JARVIS-DFT diverse dataset, and the developed model can be used for fast atomic structure optimization and phonon etc. property predicions
+5. While the above MLFF was trained for single element system, a more generalized model was developed with JARVIS-DFT diverse dataset, and the developed model can be used for fast atomic structure optimization and phonon etc. property predictions

 [ALIGNN-FF Unified force-field structure relaxation](https://colab.research.google.com/github/knc6/jarvis-tools-notebooks/blob/master/jarvis-tools-notebooks/Train_ALIGNNFF_Mlearn.ipynb)

-6. While the above ML models were for forward design, we can use somthing like AtomGPT for inverse design as well
+6. While the above ML models were for forward design, we can use AtomGPT for inverse design as well

 [AtomGPT training example](https://colab.research.google.com/github/knc6/jarvis-tools-notebooks/blob/master/jarvis-tools-notebooks/atomgpt_example.ipynb)